-OBJECTIVE To maintain landscape level Connectivity Management Zones (CMZs) according to company connectivity guidelines.
-INDICATOR Percent of CMZs managed according to connectivity guidelines.
-TARGET Maintain a compliance level of 100% of the total number of CMZs meeting the 100 m solid cover with minimum 30% crown closure.
-VARIANCE 10% 2017 Update All 46 CMZs assessed for 100 m solid cover with minimum 30% crown closure met the connectivity guidelines for 100% compliance.
+OBJECTIVE To maintain landscape level Connectivity Ma according to company connectivity guideline , , INDICATOR Percent of CMZs managed according to con nectivity guidelines. mpliance level of 100% of the total numbering the 100 m solid cover with minimum sure.
+VARIANCE 10% 2018 Update All 46 CMZs assessed for 100 m solid cover with minimum 30% crown closure met the connectivity guidelines for 100% compliance.